zhendrikse/tdd/tdd-katas/registration-form/README.md

 The goal is to build the validation logic belonging to the [Aliens' Registration Form ](https://codepen.io/absalan/pen/WNbwbXB?editors=1111) using TDD.
 This way practitioners should get an idea of how the same principles can/should be applied to front-end development.

+Requirements for the minimum functionality
+- There is a user name input field, which is limited to 20 characters.
+- The label "Phone, email or username" is left, next to the input field.
+- There is a password field, which is limited to 20 characters.
+- The password is either visible as asterisk or bullet signs.
+- The label "Password" is left, next to the input field.
+- There is a "Log in" button in the bottom right corner of the window.
+- There is a label in a red box above the button.
+It is only visible if there was an error.

 ### Possible extensions